adam3smith/lis546_Sp24/_assignments/05_assignment_collection_policies.md

 - University of Minnesota: [Data Collection Policy](https://conservancy.umn.edu/pages/drum/policies/#data-collection-policy)
 - Cornell: [Content collection policy](http://guides.library.cornell.edu/ecommons/contentpolicy) and also see their valuable [Recommended file formats](http://guides.library.cornell.edu/ecommons/formats)
 - QDR: has both a [collection development policy](https://qdr.syr.edu/policies/collectionsdevelopment) and instructions for users on [preparing a data deposit](https://qdr.syr.edu/guidance/managing/preparing-data).
-- IDEALS: a repository at the University of Illinois has an excellent policy on the preservation grantees they can make for [particular file formats](https://wiki.illinois.edu/wiki/display/IDEALS/Digital+Preservation+Support+Policy#DigitalPreservationSupportPolicy-Category1)
 - SF Open Data: [Submission Guidelines](https://datasf.org/publishing/submission-guidelines/)
 - A more general approach is to define the scope of an open data program, see the Seattle Open Data [description](http://www.seattle.gov/tech/initiatives/open-data/about-the-open-data-program) for a helpful example.